Why DO I NEED body armor?

 WHAT IS THE DIFFERENCE BETWEEN LEVEL III AND LEVEL III+ RIFLE PLATES?

 The short answer is that Level III+ plates are rated to stop M855 or what's more commonly known as "Green Tip" rounds.
 Level III plates are not rated for that type of round.
-If you're looking at steel plates, Level III plates are made of AR500 steel.
-Level III+ plates are made of AR550 steel, which provides a higher level of ballistic resistance.
+If you're looking at steel plates, Level III plates are typically made of AR500 steel.
+Level III+ plates are typically made of AR550 steel, which provides a higher level of ballistic resistance.
 NIJ0101.06 does not currently recognize Level III+ but most manufacturers make it.
 The next NIJ update should recognize Level III+ plates.

 Do you have a Retail store?

 We do not operate a retail store but meet customers by appointment at our warehouse.
 This allows us to focus on each customer without interruption and keeps our overhead down and prices lower.
 For our LE customers, we will come to your location.
 Contact us at: 770-456-5612 for questions or to make an appointment.

 IF i place my order today, when can i expect shipment?